AlessandroRodrigo/number8-challenge/README.md

 - **Disclaimer about tRPC**: I used tRPC just to create the rest layer of the application.
 - **Disclaimer about React Context API**: I used the React Context API, like the challenge description said, but I really didn't like the result.
 I would prefer to uso other approach, like the ReactQuery cache management or Zustand, for example.
 The application doesn't have a lot of states to explain the use of a state management like Context and it hurts the separation of concerns, everything could be handled with a little of dependency injection.
-- **Disclaimer about router tests**: All tests for routers is working, but it's using local mySQL instance, and when you run all togheter, it's not working.
+- **Disclaimer about router tests**: All tests for routers is working, but it's using local mySQL instance, and when you run all together, it's not working.
 I don't know why, but I think it's something related to the connection pool.
 I tried to fix it, but I didn't have time to do that.
 If you run the tests individually, it will work.
 - **Disclaimer about frontend unit tests**: I left some unit tests for the frontend just to show that I know how to do that, but there's a lot of ways to improve it.
 Isn't good, but shows knowledge.
 - **Disclaimer about E2E tests**: I implemented E2E tests with cypress, again, there's a lot of ways to improve it, but I didn't have time to do that.
 I just implemented to show that I know how to do that.
 - **Error handling on React**: I implemented a ErrorBoundary and encapsulate the employee details context just to show the functionality and I've tried improve error handling encapsulating components and controling based on validation and return.
 Based on this, the components should not affect each other or break the entire application, they will just handle with the errors and show the messages, breaking just the component that throwed the error.